-The task of the researcher is to analyze the causes of hydroclimatic events using these 72 incomplete model data sets.
-At the simplest level the researcher will then discover that the 73 model reported P-E cannot be made to balance the convergence of the vertically integrated 74 moisture flux, no matter how the latter is calculated.
-However, even if it did balance, this 75 would not be very enlightening.
-The main goal of such work is to go further and determine 76 what the causes of the moisture convergence or divergence anomalies are and, therefore, break 77 it down into components due to changes in mean circulation, specific humidity and transient 78 Seager et al. (2010b); Seager and Naik (2012); Seager et al. (2012); Nakamura et al. (2012)).
-To do this requires further analysis of the moisture budget and creates a new set of problems as we shall see.
-81 and spatial resolution of the data and what additional errors are introduced in attempts to break down moisture convergence into constituent parts.
+The task of the researcher is, more commonly, to analyze the causes of hydroclimatic events using these incomplete model datasets.
+At the simplest level, the researcher will then discover that, in the long-term mean, the modelreported P - E cannot be made to balance the convergence of the vertically integrated moisture flux, no matter how the latter is calculated.
+However, even if it did balance, this would not be very enlightening.
+The main goal of such work is to go further and determine what the causes of the moisture convergence or divergence anomalies are and, therefore, break it down into components due to changes in mean circulation, specific humidity, and transient eddies (e.g., Huang et al. 2005; Seager et al. 2010b; Seager and Naik 2012; Seager et al. 2012; Nakamura et al. 2013).
+To do this requires further analysis of the moisture budget and creates a new set of problems, as we shall see.

+The point of this paper is to provide a detailed and thorough assessment of the errors introduced in diagnostic analyses of the moisture budget and how these depend on the temporal and spatial resolution of the data and what additional errors are introduced in attempts to break down moisture convergence into constituent parts.
 We also aim to provide guidance as to the best possible way to numerically evaluate the moisture budget with existing model data and suggest improvements for the archiving of model and reanalysis data in the future that will allow improved accuracy in diagnostic computations.
-To this effect we will consider both the climatological moisture budget and the anomalous budget during the Mississippi floods of late spring-early summer 1993.
+To this effect, we will consider the climatological moisture budget and then apply the lessons learned to the moisture budget during a major hydroclimatic anomalythat of the Mississippi floods of late spring-early summer 1993-and show that, budget errors notwithstanding, it is possible to use the chosen reanalysis to elucidate the physical mechanisms that led to the flood.